 The beads in detail

-How lava stone forms
+How lava stone is formed

 Volcanic stone in lapidary tradition